dimuthnc/drones-for-medication-delivery/README.md

 [Postman Script](https://elements.getpostman.com/redirect?entityId=9989156-a4a35c13-6e01-4d82-91f6-eef75f4efbdc&entityType=collection).

 __Please note these endpoints are secured with basic authentication.
 Therefore, you need to provide the basic authentication header for the default user when invoking the endpoint.
-The default username is **user** and password is **password**.
+The default username is `user` and password is `password`.
 You can change them from here if you wish to use unique credentials.__

-1. Adding a drone
+### Registering a drone
 ```
 curl -X POST -H "Content-type: application/json" -d '{
 "serialNumber": "14",